 Extra Large Events

 Zoom and Microsoft Teams both have features that can be enabled to accommodate large webinar-style events for more than 250 participants.
 Presenters can share audio, video, and presentation content, but these large events limit audience participation to text chat only.
 Chat can also be turned off if desired.
-If you would like to host a large online event for more than 250 participants, please contact the IT Help Desk for a consultation and instructions on how to activate these features for your meeting.
+If you would like to host a large online event for more than 250 participants, please contact the GBIT Service Desk at firstname.lastname@example.org or (920) 465-2309 for a consultation and instructions on how to activate these features for your meeting.